- Why Research

 Dana-Farber Cancer Institute

-Seeking non-surgical, preventive strategies for BRCA1-driven cancer.
+Goal: To discover non-surgical, non-invasive preventive strategies for BRCA1-driven cancer.

 Impact: Dr. Livingston is investigating how the loss of BRCA1 function leads to the development of breast cancer.
 His work could inform ways to prevent this process and impact the lives of women and men born with a BRCA1 mutation.